AdventHealth: Finances

+Charity and relief work

-In early September 2019, AdventHealth sent doctors, an architect and a construction manager to The Bahamas to assess the nations hospitals after being hit by Hurricane Dorian.
-While there they chose Rand Memorial Hospital in Freeport to help it rebuild, the hospital network created a page for people to donate money for the hospital.
+In September 2019, AdventHealth sent doctors, an architect and a construction manager to The Bahamas after Hurricane Dorian where they helped rebuild Rand Memorial Hospital in Freeport.

+In December 2023, the hospital network donated 40 beds to the Ministry of Health and Wellness worth US$120,000 (J$17.4 million), along with Andrews Memorial Hospital and GSI Foundation.
+The beds went to Spanish Town Hospital and May Pen Hospital in May Pen, Jamaica.

+In April 2025, AdventHealth donated 70 beds to the Ministry of Health and Wellness, valued at US$175,000 (J$27.7 million) along with Andrews Memorial Hospital and the GSI Foundation.
+The beds went to Princess Margaret Hospital in Lyssons and other hospitals in southern Jamaica.
+In November, the hospital network gave grants totaling $2 million to 8 nonprofits in central Florida that treat mental health issues and provide job training.

 Technology contracts

 Electronic health record

 In October 2002, Adventist Health System signed a six-year contract with Cerner.
-In early February 2020, AdventHealth announced that it was leaving Cerner and that it would implement Epic Systems electronic health record system for 37 of its hospitals.
-AdventHealth began changing over to Epic Systems in March, the new system will be powered with the cloud after partnering with Virtustream.
-On February 3, 2024, the last AdventHealth hospital switched over to Epic Systems.
-All total the hospital network spent $660 million.
+In February 2020, AdventHealth announced a switch from Cerner and to Epic Systems electronic health record system for its hospitals, partnering with Virtustream at an eventual cost of $660 million.

 Renewable energy

-In early February 2024, AdventHealth signed a Virtual Power Purchase Agreement with Scout Clean Energy for 90-megawatts of electricity from their wind farm in Texas.
-The farm will provide the hospital network with 380,000 megawatt of electricity, this would supply about 40% of the electricity that they need.
-AdventHealth plans to achieve 100% renewable energy by 2026.

-In late March, it hired ESA to install 7,500 solar panels on its office buildings and parking garages.
-And they were also hired to add solar canopies and charging stations for the parking lots.
-The solar system will produce 4,200 megawatts of electricity and save AdventHealth $20 million over 20 years.
+In February 2024, AdventHealth signed a Virtual Power Purchase Agreement with Scout Clean Energy for 90 megawatts of electricity from its wind farm in Texas totaling 380,000 megawatts of electricity, about 40% of its needs.
+In March, it hired ESA to install 7,500 solar panels on its office buildings and parking garages and build solar canopies and charging stations for the parking lots.
+The solar system will produce 4,200 megawatts of electricity and save $20 million over 20 years.

-On March 18, 2025, ESA finished installing the solar panels at the hospital network, it plans by 2030 to have emissions cut in half and in 2050 to be net zero.

-In early April, AdventHealth subscribed with Orlando Utilities Commission to receive solar energy from its new Harmony II Solar Energy Center east of St. Cloud, Florida.
+On March 18, 2025, ESA finished its work.
+In April, AdventHealth subscribed with Orlando Utilities Commission to receive solar energy from its new Harmony II Solar Energy Center east of St. Cloud, Florida.

 Wireless networks

-On October 21, 2025, AdventHealth signed a contract with Verizon Business to use its networks 5G and Neutral Host.
+On October 21, 2025, AdventHealth signed a contract with Verizon Business to use its 5G and Neutral Host networks.

 Testifying to government

-On September 20, 2021, Neil Finkler the chief clinical officer of the AdventHealth Central Florida Division, told the House Health & Human Services Committee that there was a shortage of nurses before the COVID-19 pandemic.
-That many have left the profession altogether, or have accepted $10,000 to become traveling nurses in COVID-19 hot spots around the United States.
+On September 20, 2021, Neil Finkler, the chief clinical officer of the AdventHealth Central Florida Division, told the House Health & Human Services Committee that there was a shortage of nurses before the COVID-19 pandemic.
+Many have left the profession altogether or have accepted $10,000 to become traveling nurses in COVID-19 hot spots around the United States.
 To alleviate the problem, AdventHealth is requiring nurses to take on additional patients, and looking for a way to get patients out of its hospitals.

-On August 3, 2022, Barry Friedman executive director of the AdventHealth Transplant Institute, told the United States Senate Committee on Finance, that the United Network for Organ Sharing had failed many patients.
-And that it was not dependable and that the institute had changed to a different company with less-expensive and better-quality trackers.
+On August 3, 2022, Barry Friedman, executive director of the AdventHealth Transplant Institute, told the United States Senate Committee on Finance that the United Network for Organ Sharing had failed many patients.
+And that it was not dependable, and that the institute had switched to a different company with less expensive, higher-quality trackers.